ehoang0106/blog/source/_drafts/containerized.md

 5. **Chart.js Visualization** - Interactive price charts for data analysis

 The system is designed to be maintainable, scalable, and user-friendly.
 Here's a diagram showing the complete setup:

-[You might want to add a diagram here showing the architecture]

 ## How It Works